ldproxy/demo/doc/daraa.md

 A test dataset used in OGC testbeds and pilots.
 The data is derived from OpenStreetMap data from the region of Daraa, Syria, converted to the Topographic Data Store schema.

-Resource types: Features, Vector Tiles, Styles
+Resource types: Features, Vector Tiles, Styles, Codelists

 ## Notes

-Vector tiles are provided in multiple tiling schemes.
+Vector tiles are provided in two tiling schemes.

 ## Data source